lab1092/blender-manual_ja/html/_sources/physics/particles/physics/introduction.txt

 At first a Physics type that makes the particles do nothing could seem a bit strange, but it can be very useful at times.
 None physics make the particles stick to their emitter their whole life time.
-The initial velocities here are for example used to give a velocity to particles that are effected (or affected?) by a harmonic effector with this physics type when the effect of the effector ends.
+The initial velocities here are for example used to give a velocity to particles that are affected by a harmonic effector with this physics type when the effect of the effector ends.

 Moreover, it can be very convenient to have particles at disposal